ChengfengTang/Crawler/README.md

 CS121 2023S

-Crawler features: Checks sitemaps to see if the change frequency and last modified date indicate that the current version is outdated and needs to be recrawled.
+Crawler features to be implemented:

-Follow the politeness rule (0.5s per server) and only crawl websites that allows crawling.
+Follow the politeness rule (0.5s per server) and only crawl websites that allows crawling. ☑️

 Multi-threaded crawling